 As downloads become more and more prevalent, film music fans are freaking out.
 How will they color coordinate the spines on their shelves?
 How can they make other fans jealous on message boards?
 How will they get composer autographs that they’ll either never look at again or resell for a profit?
 We’ve all spent a LOT of money over the years building our collections and they obviously mean a lot to us, as well they should.
 But if your enjoyment of film music is wrapped up in a piece of polycarbonate plastic, it might be time to pray for guidance.
 I bet even God, I mean Goldsmith, would back me up on this one.
 In other news, significant others the world over breathe a sigh of relief.

-Two different scores on a single disc stresses film music fans out enough.
+Two different scores on a single disc stresses film music fans out.
 Mixing composers is tantamount to a sin.
-How else will they know how to file the CD on their shelves?
-Every time one of these is released, I picture Joan Crawford in WHAT EVER HAPPENED TO BABY JANE? wheeling around and around in her wheelchair screaming in horror.
+How will fans know how to file the CD on their shelves?

 Thou shalt not steal.